DCsunset/rangefs/README.md

 RANGEFS_LOG=debug rangefs -c offset=1:size=1 --foreground <file> <mount_point>
 ```

-The mount point will be a read-only filesystem containing files that correponding to the specified ranges in the source file.
+The mount point will be a read-only filesystem containing files that corresponding to the specified ranges in the source file.
 Repeat the `--config` option to mount multiple ranges.

 Note that the program will run in the background by default.
 Use flag `--foreground` to run it in the foreground.

 If the program exits without using `fusermount`,
-`fusermoutn` still needs to be used even after the program exits.
+`fusermount` still needs to be used even after the program exits.
 You can also use `-a` option to auto unmount the fs upon program exit.

 Note that rangefs also supports block special file.
-However, you need to speicify the length of the range.
+However, you need to specify the length of the range.
 Otherwise, the default length will be 0 (same as the size in the block file metadata).

 Rangefs also supports mounting through `mount.fuse` or `/etc/fstab`.
 To specify configs, start with `config::` and separate configs by double colons.
-For timeout, stdout and stderr, speicify `<option>::<value>` to set it.
+For timeout, stdout and stderr, specify `<option>::<value>` to set it.
 `::` is used instead of `=` to distinguish custom options from existing mount options.
 An example fstab config:
 ```